senasimsek/Pitirik_Tarifler/README.md

 Pıtırık Tarifler is a web application that helps users easily find recipes based on the ingredients they have at home, reducing food waste and providing quick meal suggestions.
 With a simple interface, users of all ages can quickly access recipes and prepare delicious meals, regardless of their kitchen experience.
 The platform aims to make cooking more enjoyable and promote a sustainable kitchen experience.

+My Kitchen feature, which allows users to save and manage ingredients they have at home, is only available to registered users.
+Once signed up, users can access this feature to track and use ingredients more efficiently.

 ### Features

 * Find recipes based on ingredients you have at home.